oubiwann/lfe-rebar-plugin/README.rst

 Usage
 =====

-Once you've got the sample plugin compiled, you can run the plugin's functions.
+Once you've got the plugin compiled, you can run the plugin's functions.
-This sample plugin provides the follwoing commands (which both only print to stdout, they don't perform any changes to the system):
+This plugin provides the follwoing commands (which both only print to stdout; they don't perform any changes to the system):

 * ``list-plugins``